 • In a medium saucepan, add water (for the couscous) and the salt.
 Bring to the boil, then add couscous and a drizzle of olive oil. • Stir to combine, cover with a lid and remove from the heat.
 Set aside until all the water has absorbed, 5 minutes. • Fluff up with a fork, then stir through baby spinach.

 • While the couscous is cooking, return the frying pan to medium-high heat with a drizzle of olive oil.
-Cook onion, stirring, until softened, 4-5 minutes. • Add lamb mince and cook, breaking it up with a spoon, until browned, 4-5 minutes. • Add garlic, tomato paste, chermoula spice blend and diced dried dates (see ingredients) and cook, stirring, until fragrant, 1-2 minutes.
+Cook onion, stirring, until softened, 4-5 minutes. • Add lamb mince and cook, breaking it up with a spoon, until browned, 4-5 minutes. • Add garlic, tomato paste, chermoula spice blend and currants and cook, stirring, until fragrant, 1-2 minutes.

 • Divide spinach couscous between bowls.
-Top with cheat's lamb and date tagine, roasted veggies and parsley yoghurt. • Sprinkle over toasted almonds.
+Top with cheat's lamb and currant tagine, roasted veggies and parsley yoghurt. • Sprinkle over toasted almonds.
 Serve with any remaining lemon wedges.
 Enjoy!